- 3.5–4.3 in

 - Metabolic studies on Ruby-crowned Kinglets suggest that these tiny birds use only about 10 calories (technically, kilocalories) per day.

-- The oldest known Ruby-crowned Kinglet was a female, and at least 4 years, 7 months old.
-She was a banded individual captured (and re-released) at a California banding station in 2007.
+- The oldest known Ruby-crowned Kinglet was a female, and at least 4 years, 7 months old, when she was recaptured and re-released during banding operations in California in 2007.
+She had been banded in the same state in 2003.

-Though Ruby-Crowned Kinglets are most often found in spruce-fir forests in the northwestern United States and Canada, they also live in mixed woods, in isolated trees in meadows, in coniferous and deciduous forests, in mountain-shrub habitat, or in floodplain forests of oak, pine, spruce or aspen.
+In summer, Ruby-Crowned Kinglets are common in spruce-fir forests in the northwestern United States and across Canada.
+They also live in mixed woods, isolated trees in meadows, coniferous and deciduous forests, mountain-shrub habitat, and floodplain forests of oak, pine, spruce or aspen.
 These birds nest high in trees, and so prefer older, taller, and denser stands to younger ones.
+During migration and winter they are common in woods and thickets across most of the continent.

 Ruby-Crowned Kinglets prey on spiders, pseudoscorpions, and many types of insects, including aphids, wasps, ants, and bark beetles.
 Kinglets usually forage in high tree foliage, hovering and pecking in order to glean insects from the surface of leaves and branches.
 These birds also eat a small amount of seeds and fruit, from poison-oak berries to the pulp of dogwood berries.